 This is a post-collaboration analysis by a California Institute of Technology (Caltech) mechanical engineer, in a series that Yamie Chess Ltd conducted with nationally-respected academics for parents and educators across America.
-(Other U.S. professional engineers who contributed to the first Yamie Chess® learning aid include MIT civil engineering graduate Anna Sylvan-Jaffe and Stanford University and UC Berkeley post-graduate electrical engineer, Yang Qiu, who works for Texas Instruments.)
+(Other U.S. professional engineers who contributed to the first Yamie Chess® learning aid include MIT civil engineering graduate Anna Sylvan-Jaffe and Stanford University and UC Berkeley graduate electrical engineer, Yang Qiu, who works for Texas Instruments.)

 This page includes copyrighted material by Caltech engineer Gerardo Morabito and has been split into sections below for your ease of reference.

 Gerardo Morabito, B.S., California Institute of Technology (Caltech).

 With a strong background tutoring mathematics, California Institute of Technology engineering graduate and professional U.S. mechanical engineer, Gerardo Morabito, offers a fair and balanced analysis of Yamie Chess: The Adventures of Tigermore and the Mind Angels®.
 Mr Morabito is one of Yamie Chess Ltd's core educational STEM advisors and contributors.

 2. A Caltech engineer's analysis of Yamie Chess®

 4. Suggested Reading and Related Articles